 5"This is the absolutely fundamental way of nature, expressed by what scientists call the second law of thermodynamics, often shortened simply to the Second Law: If you have to work for it, you are going in the forbidden direction.
 In the allowed direction, on the other hand, the phenomenon, properly harnessed, may work for you, though it will never give you as much work as you would have to carry out yourself to reverse it.
 With a rope and pulley, you can use a falling apple to lift another apple, but only if the other apple is lighter.
 A convenient image to describe the two directions is downhill for what is allowed and uphill for what is forbidden.
 Perfectly horizontal means no work in either direction.
 It is the state of equilibrium, or perfect balance.." (de Duve C.R., "Vital Dust: Life as a Cosmic Imperative," , Basic Books: New York NY, 1998, reprint, p..402).
 [Return to text]

-6"To get a feel for the concept of entropy, we can relate it to the concepts of order and disorder.
+6"To get a feel for the concept of entropy, we can relate it to o the concepts of order and disorder.
 In fact, the entropy of a system can be considered a measure of the disorder of the system.
-Then the second law of thermodynamics can be stated simply as: Natural processes tend to move toward a state of greater disorder."
+Then the second law of stated simply as: Natural processes tend to move toward a state of greater disorder."
 (Giancoli D.C., "Physics: Principles with Applications," , Prentice Hall: Englewood Cliffs NJ., Third Edition, 1991, p.402).
 [Return to text]

 7"Thus the famous law of entropy simply amounts to this-that every ordered arrangement tends to become disordered ...
 Strictly speaking the law of entropy is a particular example of the more general law (the law of morpholysis) that disorder increases."
 (Clark R.E.D., "The Universe: Plan or Accident?: The Religious Implications of Modern Science," , Paternoster: London, Third Edition, 1961, p.23).
 [Return to text]